-The Dean of Students, jointly with the Vice President of Administration, may order the immediate restriction or suspension of a student alleged to be in violation of the Honor Code for an interim period prior to the resolution of a disciplinary proceeding if there is reliable or credible information that the continued presence of the student on the university campus or at university sponsored events poses a threat of harm or substantial disruption.
-The decision to restrict or suspend a student for an interim period of time will be communicated in writing to the student from the Office of the Dean of Students.
+The Director of Student Affairs, jointly with the Executive Vice President and Chief Financial, Administration, and Technology Officer, may order the immediate restriction or suspension of a student alleged to be in violation of the Honor Code for an interim period prior to the resolution of a disciplinary proceeding if there is reliable or credible information that the continued presence of the student on the university campus or at university sponsored events poses a threat of harm or substantial disruption.
+The decision to restrict or suspend a student for an interim period of time will be communicated in writing to the student from the Office of Student Affairs.
 Partial suspensions (e.g., from university housing or from specific classes or activities) are also possible.

 A student who is restricted or suspended may appeal this decision to the Vice President of Academic Affairs within 5 business days following the effective date of the interim action.
-Assuming the interim action is not overturned, it will remain in effect until a final decision has been made on the pending charges or until the Dean of Students and the Vice President of Administration determine that the reasons for imposing the interim action no longer exist.
+Assuming the interim action is not overturned, it will remain in effect until a final decision has been made on the pending charges or until the Director of Student Affairs and the Executive Vice President and Chief Financial, Administration, and Technology Officer determine that the reasons for imposing the interim action no longer exist.